codio/knowledge/source/instructors/teaching/grading/nbgrader.rst

 ..
 Note:: Notebook files are only supported if in the root (`/home/codio/workspace` or `~/workspace`) folder

+..
+Warning:: Pair programming should not be used for nbgrader.

 Configuration
 -------------
 Use the following configuration information when setting up nbgrader in a **.codio-jupyter** file.
 If using **nbgrader_config.py**, see :ref:`example <nb-conf-example>` below.